 - a.1.
 First rotation: Veterinary Investigator Program (VIP).
 VIP is a summer program designed to provide incoming and first-or second-year veterinary students with an intensive research experience, including state-of-the-art experimental methodology.
 In addition to this hands-on lab training, students also participate in seminars geared toward emerging research techniques, introduction to grant writing, and ethics, and participate in career panel discussions.
 They also attend and present at the annual National Veterinary Scholars Symposium (NVSS). - a.2.
 Second rotation: VTMED 6899: Research Projects in Veterinary Medicine.
 CD trainees enroll in this course in the spring semester of their first year of DVM, and they use the course for their second lab rotation.
 For this course, trainees work individually on a research project in the lab of a PI involved in biomedical research.
 Students submit a summary at the end of the semester describing what they accomplished and learned from this research opportunity.
-In addition to using the course for their second lab rotation, CD trainees can enroll in this course multiple times during their DVM training (with between 0.5-3 credit hours (CH)) for up to a total of 11 CH during their DVM program. - a.3.
+In addition to using the course for their second lab rotation, CD trainees can enroll in this course multiple times during their DVM training (with between 0.5-3 credit hours (CH)) for up to a total of 10 CH during their DVM program (For up-to-date information about the course and total credits permitted, refer to the internal Curriculum Website SRT section (note: vpn required): https://students.vet.cornell.edu/curriculum/canvas page viewer.asp?course=34350&page=srt-projects-page). - a.3.
 Third rotation: Leadership Program for Veterinary Students (LP) or Summer Intense Fellowship in Clinical Translational Research for Medical Students (CTSC).
 LP provides the student with (i) a summer research experience in a basic research environment, (ii) opportunities to develop skills in leadership, communication, critical thinking, and team work; and (iii) a network of contacts useful for future career plans.
 Similar to the first lab rotation as part of VIP, here students can also attend and present at the annual NVSS.
 As a newly implemented activity, CD trainees will also be able to opt for CTSC as their third rotation (See letter of support).
 This summer program is hosted by the Weill Cornell Medicine Clinical & Translational Science Center and provides an introduction to basic and clinical biomedical research for first- and second-year medical students.
 As part of CTSC, CD trainees will conduct research at Cornell CVM, which is part of the Weill Cornell CTSC consortium, but they will also attend selected events at Weill Cornell with their medical student cohort.
 Being part of the CTSC program will provide CD trainees with a unique opportunity to be exposed to research and instruction in a human medicine setting.
 The CTSC program is similar in structure to the VIP program, described above, and one additional slot per year will be made available to a CD trainee through matched institutional support by Cornell (in terms of a \$6,500 summer stipend in summer before DVM year 2; see the Institutional Support Letter).